Lee Kun-Hee, force behind Samsung’s rise, dies at 78

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

+When he was hospitalized, Samsung’s once-lucrative mobile business faced threats from upstart makers in China and elsewhere.
+Pressure was high to innovate its traditionally strong hardware business, to reform a stifling hierarchical culture and to improve its corporate governance and transparency.

 Lee Kun-Hee was convicted in 2008 for illegal share dealings, tax evasion and bribery designed to pass his wealth and corporate control to his three children.
-In 1996, he was convicted for bribing a former president.
-But in both cases, he avoided jail after courts suspended his sentences, then a common practice that helped make business tycoons here immune from prison despite their bribery convictions.
+In 1996, he was convicted of bribing a former president.
+But in both cases, he avoided jail after courts suspended his sentences, at the time a common practice that helped make South Korean business tycoons immune from prison despite their bribery convictions.

-Most recently, Samsung was ensnared in the explosive 2016-17 scandal that led to President Park Geun-hye’s ouster and imprisonment.
+Most recently, Samsung was ensnared in an explosive 2016-17 scandal that led to South Korean President Park Geun-hye’s ouster and imprisonment.

 Lee Jae-yong was sentenced to five years in prison in 2017 for offering 8.6 billion won ($7 million) in bribes to Park and one of her confidants to help secure the government’s backing for his attempt to solidify control over Samsung.
 He was freed in early 2018 after an appellate court reduced his term and suspended the sentence.
 But last month, prosecutors indicted him again on similar charges, setting up yet another protracted legal battle.